UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 if dvm_timestamp >= CUTOFF:
   Resolve price to the 30 day total annualized interest rate on borrowing USDC from Compound.
 (See implementation)
 else:
-  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap or Balancer price of the CAR token quoted in USD.
+  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the CAR token quoted in USD.
 CAR token address in technical specification.
 ```

 ## Motivation
 The DVM currently does not support reporting aggregated USDC borrow interest rate APRs from Compound or a two-hour TWAP of the CAR token.

 Pre Cutoff Cost: Calculating the two-hour TWAP is an easy calculation.
-The reference UMA liquidator bot implementation already has a two-hour TWAP Uniswap/Balancer implementation.
+The reference UMA liquidator bot implementation already has a two-hour TWAP Uniswap implementation.

 Post Cutoff Cost: Calculating an aggregated statistic of compound USDC borrow rates on a confirmed range of blocks on the Ethereum blockchain is easy.
 All of the needed data can be computed from event logs on any Ethereum full node.
 An archive node allows direct querying of this data via contract methods.
 Additionally, this data can be accessed through querying the Compound Subgraph on the Graph Protocol, then running a simple aggregation function.